subh-karma/AgriTrack/README.md

-# AgriTrack
+# AgriTrack 🌾🌾🌾🌾
 Agritrack is a web application built using Django and Python REST API to efficiently manage the distribution of grains to superstores across Pune.
 The platform allows for seamless inventory management and delivery scheduling, with full CRUD functionality for managing grains, stores, and deliveries.

 #Features:

-➾ Grain Inventory Management: Track and manage grain stock levels.
+🔹 Grain Inventory Management: Track and manage grain stock levels.

-➾ Superstore Management: Add, update, or remove superstore records.
+🔹 Superstore Management: Add, update, or remove superstore records.

-➾ Delivery Scheduling: Plan and track grain deliveries to various locations.
+🔹 Delivery Scheduling: Plan and track grain deliveries to various locations.

-➾ CRUD Operations: Create, read, update, and delete records for grains, stores, and deliveries.
+🔹 CRUD Operations: Create, read, update, and delete records for grains, stores, and deliveries.

-➾ RESTful API Integration: Easy integration with external systems via API for data management.
+🔹 RESTful API Integration: Easy integration with external systems via API for data management.

 #Technologies:

-♜Django Framework
+🔸Django Framework

-♜Python REST API
+🔸Python REST API

-♜Working on deploying project using "PythonAnywhere"
+🔸Working on deploying project using "PythonAnywhere"

-#Video Demo:
+##Video Demo:

 Below, I have posted a video where I run the project and perform various CRUD operations, explaining how each feature works
               👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇